mypaint/mypaint-appimage/README.md

 dir is mounted on the docker container, and the links won't resolve (unless they are relative and point to somewhere in the same subtree).

+There is also a convenience script, named `build-specific.sh`, for quickly setting up builds with specific dependency sources/versions.
+The primary use of the script is to build appimages for releases which aren't based on the master branches of the respective dependencies.

 > :warning:
 > These build scripts have been adapted from appimage builds from
 > multiple different projects.
 Just because something exists in these